Student Wellbeing Advisor

 - It’s Ok Not To Be Ok – guide with useful services and contact numbers

-I am also a member of the safeguarding team for students.
-If you’re worried about your wellbeing and feel you are at risk of harm or harming others, or you’re worried about the wellbeing of another student, you can speak to me.
-If there are no appointments available today, please email email@example.com and me or another safeguarding team member will contact you.
+We are also members of the safeguarding team for students.
+If you’re worried about your wellbeing or feel you are at risk of harm, or harming others, or you’re worried about the wellbeing of another student, you can speak to us.
+If there are no appointments available today, please email firstname.lastname@example.org and a safeguarding team member will contact you.

 Student Health and Wellbeing Strategy